MicrosoftDocs/ef-core-for-beginners/README.md

 Hi, friend! 👋🏻 You've found the code and other materials to accompany the Entity Framework Core for Beginners video series.
 We hope you'll find it informative.

-Before you do anything else, we recommend you watch the bonus video, *How to code along with these videos*.
+Before you do anything else, we recommend you watch the supplemental video, *How to code along with these videos*.

 # Relevant links

 ## Part 1